Still blocked from Hawaii peak, telescope seeks Spain permit

 “Our position is that we are here if the TMT project needs us,” he said in a telephone interview.

-Scientists selected Mauna Kea’s summit for the giant telescope because the weather and air conditions there are among the best in the world for viewing the skies.
-The telescope would give researchers a view back to the deepest reaches of our universe and allow them to examine the time immediately following the Big Bang.
+Scientists selected Mauna Kea’s summit because the weather and air conditions there are among the best in the world for viewing the skies.
+The telescope would give researchers a view back to the deepest reaches of the universe and allow them to examine the time immediately following the Big Bang.

 Big Island Mayor Harry Kim, whom Hawaii’s governor tasked with finding common ground among Native Hawaiian leaders, protesters and telescope stakeholders, said it would be a loss for his island and the state if the telescope was built in Spain.